J&J unit says does not intend to bid for Horizon Therapeutics

 Dec 3 (Reuters) - Johnson & Johnson JNJ.N unit Janssen Global Services said on Saturday that it does not intend to make an offer for biotech company Horizon Therapeutics Plc HZNP.O.

-Last month, Horizon Therapeutics - which has a market capitalization of about $18 billion - said it was in talks with Amgen Inc AMGN.O, Sanofi SASY.PA and Janssen Global Services, all three of which have been active in deal-making this year.
+Last month, Horizon Therapeutics - which has a market capitalization of about $18 billion - said it was in talks with Amgen Inc AMGN.O, Sanofi SASY.PA and Janssen Global Services.

-Horizon makes drugs for rare, autoimmune and severe inflammatory diseases.
-It expects over $4 billion in global annual peak sales for its biggest drug Tepezza, which is used to treat thyroid eye disease.

-French drugmaker Sanofi SASY.PAsaid on Friday that if it decides to bid for Horizon, it would do so in cash.

 (Reporting by Mrinmay Dey in Bengaluru, editing by Deepa Babington)